 This raises a question: Is it possible to learn best-practices directly from the users?
 The field of moral philosophy suggests yes, through the process of descriptive decision-making, in which we observe people's preferences from which to infer best practice rather than using experts' normative (prescriptive) determinations of best practice.
 In this talk, I will explore the benefits and challenges of applying such a descriptive approach to making computationally-relevant decisions regarding: (i) selecting security prompts for an online system; (ii) determining which features to include in a classifier for jail sentencing; (iii) defining standards for ethical virtual reality content.

-Bio.
+Biography.
 Dr. Elissa M. Redmiles is a faculty member and research group leader of the Safety & Society group at the Max Planck Institute for Software Systems.
 She additionally serves as a consultant and researcher at multiple institutions, including Microsoft Research and Facebook.
 Dr. Redmiles uses computational, economic, and social science methods to understand users' security, privacy, and online safety-related decision-making processes.
 Her work has been featured in popular press publications such as Scientific American, Wired, Business Insider, Newsweek, Schneier on Security, and

 CNET and has been recognized with multiple Distinguished Paper Awards at USENIX Security and research awards including